Akshitwadhwa/Mobile_Application_Project/README.md

 measurements - Feet, Inches, Centimeters, Meters, and Yards to each other.
 - 🌙 Light and Dark mode support
 - 📲 Responsive UI for various screen sizes
-- 💾 Local data storage (e.g., SQLite, SharedPreferences)
+- 💾 Taking photos using on device camera and save it
+- 🚀 Display animations on the screen

 ## 🚀 Getting Started